 4. Environmental Impact

-You should also consider the environmental footprint of each material.
+It would be best to consider each material’s environmental footprint.
 If there are any sustainability or regulatory considerations, take them into account.

 Natural rubber is biodegradable and comes from a natural source, so it is thought of as the most eco-friendly.
-However, this varies on factors like land use, greenhouse gas emissions, and water consumption.
+However, this varies on land use, greenhouse gas emissions, and water consumption.

 Synthetic rubber is made from petroleum-based products and has the most significant environmental impact.